 10. March 2002 – February 2005, Chief of Wing Safety, Instructor Fighter Pilot, 122nd Fighter Wing, Fort Wayne IAP, Ind.

-14. October 2009 – September 2011, Commander, Forward and Garrison, Detachment 1, (formerly 13th Expeditionary Support Squadron), 13th Air Expeditionary Group, JTF-Support Forces Antarctica, McMurdo Station, Antarctica
+14. October 2009 – September 2011, Commander, Forward and Garrison, Detachment 1, 13th Air Expeditionary Group, JTF-Support Forces Antarctica, McMurdo Station, Antarctica

 17. October 2015 – June 2017, Commander, 156th Airlift Wing, Muñiz ANGB, Carolina, Puerto Rico

-18. June 2017 – July 2018, Director for Integration – Air National Guard, Office of Reserve Integration, Office of the Secretary of Defense, the Pentagon, Arlington, Va.
+18. June 2017 – July 2018, Director for Integration, Office of Reserve Integration, Office of the Secretary of Defense, the Pentagon, Arlington, Va.

-19. August 2018 – present, Special Assistant to the Director for Readiness and Training and Lead for the Air Force Physiological Episodes Action Team, Headquarters USAF, the Pentagon, Arlington, Va.
+19. August 2018 – August 2019, Assistant Director for Readiness and Training and Lead, Air Force Physiological Episodes Action Team, Headquarters Air Force, the Pentagon, Arlington, Va.

 SUMMARY OF JOINT ASSIGNMENTS

-1. October 2009 – September 2011, Chief, Joint Operations and Plans; Joint Task Force–Support Forces Antarctica, United States Pacific Command, JB Pearl Harbor-Hickam, Hawaii, as a lieutenant colonel
+1. October 2009 – September 2011, Chief, Joint Operations and Plans; Joint Task Force – Support Forces Antarctica, United States Indo-Pacific Command, Joint Base Pearl Harbor-Hickam, Hawaii, as a lieutenant colonel

 2. June 2017 – July 2018, Director for Integration, Office of Reserve Integration, Office of the Secretary of Defense, the Pentagon, Arlington, Va., as a colonel